Media Design Artist

 Follow the story on how the visualization was made and complement this publication at:

-This illustrated guide published in 2011 is the result of three years working in the Bees Lab Research, led by Professor Guiomar Nates at the National University of Colombia.
+This illustrated guide published in Spanish in 2011 is the result of three years working in the Bees Lab Research, led by Professor Guiomar Nates at the National University of Colombia.
 As an educational tool for beekeepers shows the main plants visited by Apis mellifera and native stingless bees in five Colombian regions.

-Since ancient times bees have been considered dancing goddesses, mother goddesses or beings capable of preserving balance and harmony in the hive.
+Since ancient times, the bees have been considered dancing goddesses, mother goddesses or beings capable of preserving balance and harmony in the hive.
 Ancient cultures such as Sumerian, Arab, Egyptian and Australian, among others, praised bees for their creative power to produce the elixir of honey.
 Bees are not only honey, pollen, propolis and wax producers but have always been the main pollinators of plants and our diet depends on them.
 Bees pollinate about 70% of plants and thanks to them, plants can reproduce and create the next generation through fruits and seeds and then keep humanity feeding.